-“CreateSpace rejected my head shot because of poor image quality.
+“My printer rejected my file because of poor image quality.
 But it looks fine on my computer.
 WTF?”

 It’s a common complaint, most frequently solved by accepting the error and crossing your fingers that the proof copy will be fine.
 It won’t.
 Your head shot will vary from slightly fuzzy to completely blurry.